 Practicing yoga for anxiety and stress has many benefits in the long run.
 Both stress and anxiety are natural reactions to different life experiences.
-Whether it is situation of a conflict, diagnosis of a medical issue, or loss of a loved one; stress and anxiety are natural to occur.
+Whether it is the situation of a conflict, diagnosis of a medical issue, or loss of a loved one; stress and anxiety are natural to occur.
 A regimen of yoga helps you stay physically and mentally fit in the long run.

 First, let us understand a bit in-depth about the way in which stress affects your body and mind.

 Stress is your body’s natural mental and physical reaction towards certain life experiences.
 You are bound to feel stressed out owing to a hectic professional or personal life.
-The body responds to stress by releasing hormones which increase heartbeat and breathing.
+The body responds to stress by releasing hormones that increase heartbeat and breathing.

 Given below is how stress affects different parts of the body.

 The central nervous system handles the fight or flight response of the body during stressful situations.
 During stress, the hypothalamus sends instructions to the adrenal glands to release adrenaline and cortisol, both of which are stress hormones.